indragiek/DominantColor/README.md

 ### Implementation

-Everything is implemented in Swift except for the functions that convert between RGB and YUV color spaces, which use GLKit and thus must be written in C (since Swift doesn't support C unions at this time).
+Everything is implemented in Swift except for the functions that convert between color spaces, which use GLKit and thus must be written in C (since Swift doesn't support C unions at this time).

 ### Mac App